holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 ### HDI

-The Holochain Deterministic Integrity (HDI) component of the Holochain architecture comprises the functions and capacities that are made available to app aevelopers for building their Integrity Zomes.
+The Holochain Deterministic Integrity (HDI) component of the Holochain architecture comprises the functions and capacities that are made available to app developers for building their Integrity Zomes.

 **Integrity Zomes** provide the immutable portion of the app's code that: